TwoTeeToRoomTwo/ICAI-IP_Camera_Alternative_Interface_Alternative_to_ICam365_and_YCC365./README.md

 NB!!!

-1. Before using that app "ICAI, let's thank to Jalecom for providing the tools to "bypass" the imposed restrictions.
-Go to this link: https://github.com/Jalecom/AJ_HC1703L_Teardown and follow the instructions!!!
+1. Before using that app "ICAI, let's thank to Jalecom(https://github.com/Jalecom/AJ_HC1703L_Teardown) for providing the tools to "bypass" the imposed restrictions.

 2. ONLY AFTER you successfully apply the Jalecom's "Hack", you can come back here again and try with using the "ICAI" app.